OliverGray03/cult_classics/README.md

     - Below the detail there is a quantity section where a user can adjust the quantity of a product before purchase on which the price updates.
     - There is then a favorites section where logged in users will see their saved items enticing them to add these products to their bag before checking out.
     - There are then two buttons, a back button for users to continue shopping and an add to bag button which adds the product to the users shopping bag.
+    - The product detail page displays four random products saved to the users favourites to entice the customer to add a further product to their bag.

 ### Shopping Bag & Checkout
 - Shopping Bag